New Program · April 2026 Industry-First

 Squeeze.

 Your MCA was sized to a busy month.
-Then revenue dipped — but the daily ACH didn’t.
+Then revenue dipped, but the daily ACH didn’t.
 Each week the funder takes a bigger share of a smaller deposit, until there’s nothing left for payroll, rent, or inventory.

 The reconciliation clause was supposed to prevent exactly this.
 It almost never gets invoked.
+Under the California DFPI Commercial Financing Disclosure framework, MCA funders owe transparent treatment on positions under $500K.

 Anonymized client · 6 months